zatech/code-of-conduct/README.md

 Please don't post shallow dismissals, especially of other people's work, thoughts or opinions.
 A good critical comment teaches us something.

+### On topic, off topic and discouraged topics

+ZATech aims to provide a space for specific technical communities to gather, share and learn from each other.
+These form our "on topic" spaces, which are the primary focus of our community.

+#### On topic

+Our main public channels are dedicated to specific technologies, programming languages, frameworks, and technical disciplines.
+For example [#php](https://zatech.slack.com/archives/C07AVU84V), [#typescript](https://zatech.slack.com/archives/C6CLD2STG), [#python](https://zatech.slack.com/archives/C07RJNL8N) etc. These spaces are intended for in-depth, focused discussions related to their respective topics.

+There are also slightly adjacent channels such as [#jobpostings](https://zatech.slack.com/archives/C1RAZB24S) or [#freelance-discuss](https://zatech.slack.com/archives/C0JEGJ5AT) which are highly valuable to the community.

+#### Off topic

+We recognize the importance of more casual and generic online 3rd spaces.
+Therefore, we allow some "off topic" channels to exist.
+These range from region-based channels (e.g., #capetown) to sports such as #rugby or #f1 and so on.

+These off-topic spaces are valuable for networking, community building, and providing a more relaxed environment for members to interact.

+#### Discouraged topics

+Some topics, while potentially interesting, have shown a tendency to lead to heated debates and conflicts within our community.
+To maintain a positive and productive environment, we discourage extensive discussions on:

+* Politics
+* Religion
+* Controversial current events (e.g. COVID-19)
+* Personal ideologies
+* Divisive social issues

+When these topics surface, members often struggle to maintain courteous and curious discussions.
+Such conversations often quickly escalate into conflicts, detracting from the community's primary purpose and potentially violating our code of conduct (personal attacks, trolling, etc).

+It's important to note that we don't aim to create a precise list of disallowed behaviors or topics.
+Instead, we appeal to general values and the intended spirit of our community.
+This approach allows for flexibility and interpretation, recognizing that clear-cut rules can lead to semantic arguments and bureaucratic complexities.

+There isn't anything more soul destroying than trying to codify every exact topic or context and hair-split every single interaction.
+This is to say that while there is a high level list of discouraged topics, a lot of very benign and common discussions can be classified under these labels.
+It isn't anyone's intention to crack down on every single one of these benign discussions.

+The admin team strives to avoid making value judgments on individual beliefs or ideologies.
+By discouraging certain topics, we aim to create an environment where the focus remains on our shared interests in technology, rather than potentially divisive subjects.

+We ask members to be mindful of these guidelines and to avoid conversations that veer into discouraged territory.
+If you're unsure whether a topic is appropriate, please consult with an admin.
+Remember, interpretation of these guidelines is necessary, and the admin team is responsible for making these judgments to maintain the community's spirit.

+Our goal is to foster a welcoming, inclusive, and productive environment for all members.
+By focusing on our shared interests in technology and maintaining respectful boundaries, we can ensure that ZATech remains a valuable resource for our community while avoiding the pitfalls of overly specific rules or bureaucratic processes.

 ## Code of Conduct

 “ZATech” in this document refers to the ZATech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
 “The administrators” refers to the administrators on this organization, which can be accessed [here](https://zatech.slack.com/account/workspace-settings#admins), or by accessing "Workspace Directory" in the top-right drop-down menu on the web, and from the settings button next to name and title select `Admins`.
 (You must be a member of the organization to view.)